-Construction projects must always be able to find a balance between costs, time and quality.
-Quality assurance is required due to inexperience and negligence, particularly in smaller projects which can affect the quality of construction.
+Construction projects must always be able to find a balance among costs, time and quality.
+Quality assurance is required due to inexperience and negligence particularly in smaller projects which can affect the quality of construction.
 The process of establishing an assurance program for quality and implement a quality assurance process for the overall improvement of the construction's quality is now a crucial subject.

 It is the way to prevent mistakes from occurring in construction projects by establishing 'rules' for minimum standards of quality and ensuring the decisions made are in accordance with the requirements.
 Quality assurance encompasses things like the materials used, equipment and methods of assessing the quality of work, project management, certificates and abilities and more.